Joe Biden had cancerous skin lesion removed, White House says

 The president, 80, had a physical exam in February which the White House said found him healthy and "fit for duty".

-Kevin O'Connor, Mr Biden's doctor, wrote in a note provided to media on Friday that the lesion was removed from Mr Biden's chest on 16 February.
+Kevin O'Connor, Mr Biden's doctor, wrote in a note provided to media on Friday that the lesion was removed from Mr Biden's chest on 16 February at Walter Reed National Military Medical Center outside Washington DC.

 "No further treatment is required," he said, adding that the area has "healed nicely" since the biopsy was taken.